-Even today, Italian cookies from Royal are bound to show up at a family event.
+Even today, cookies from Royal are bound to show up at a family event.
 My cousin even had them at her rehearsal dinner on the Eastern Shore of Maryland.
 I’m hoping someone brings them to Christmas this year.
 But just in case, maybe I’ll make some of my own, starting with these fig cookies.

 Italian Fig Cookies – Cucidati